10 Best Herbal Juices For Eye Floaters

 ginkgo biloba juice

-Ginkgo biloba herbal juice is often promoted for its potential to improve circulation and support eye health, which may help reduce the appearance of eye floaters.
+Ginkgo biloba herbal juices are often promoted for their potential to improve circulation and support eye health, which may help with conditions like eye floaters.

 2. Chaste tree (Vitex agnus-castus)